John Mitchell (rugby union): South Africa

 On 22 June 2012, he was suspended after complaints from Lions players regarding the manner in which they were treated by Mitchell.
 In November, he was found not guilty of all charges against him and reinstated as Lions head coach.
 However, on 23 November 2012, he quit as coach to take over as a technical adviser at the Lions.
 On 28 November 2012 after two seasons with the Lions, Mitchell then accepted a position at Sale Sharks in the UK towards the end of 2012.
 However, on 29 December 2012, Sale announced Mitchell had returned to South Africa citing "personal reasons".

-Mitchell claimed he was offered the job to coach Scotland and he turned down the offer in 2013.
-On 11 September 2013, Mitchell was named head coach of UKZN in the Varsity Cup.

-Following the 2015 Rugby World Cup, Mitchell applied for the vacant head coach position of the England national team, but failed to be selected for the role, with Eddie Jones being the preferred candidate.
+Following the 2015 Rugby World Cup, Mitchell applied for the vacant head coach position of the England national team, but Eddie Jones got the role instead.

 United States

 USA Rugby announced Mitchell on 4 January 2016 as the new head coach of the USA Eagles, taking over from Mike Tolkin on a four-year contract.
-Mitchell's hiring was questioned, given that Mitchell had stated he was not interested in working for a "minor" side such as Tonga or Scotland.

 Mitchell's first match in charge was an uncapped match against Argentina XV in the inaugural Americas Rugby Championship.
 The game was drawn 35–35 in a game that included 11 uncapped players in the USA's team.
-Those 11 uncapped players were later officially capped a week later when Mitchell led USA to a 30–22 victory over Canada, the American's fourth consecutive victory over the Canadians.
+Those 11 uncapped players were later officially capped a week later when Mitchell led USA to a 30–22 victory over Canada, the Americans' fourth consecutive victory over the Canadians.
 On 20 February, USA went top of the table with a 64–0 victory over Chile, however the States failed to keep hold of that position a week later when they were surprisingly beaten by Brazil in Barueri 24–23, with a last minute penalty to the Brazilians.
 It was the first ever meeting between the two nations, with Brazil earning their first ever victory over a tier 2 nation.
 On 5 March, Uruguay earned their first victory over the Americans since 2002, when they defeated the Eagles 29–25 in Montevideo.
 USA finished the Championship in second place with 15 points, 7 points behind Champions Argentina XV.

 In June 2016, the United States put up a convincing display against Italy, going down 24–20.
 A week later, the United States beat rivals Russia 25–0.
 During the 2016 November internationals, Mitchell handed 6 players their international debut, across two test matches.
 The United States lost both test matches, 23–10 to Romania and 20–17 to Tonga.
 They were also defeated by the Māori All Blacks 54–7 at Toyota Park.